mapzen/documentation/SETUP.md

 File names are case-sensitive, so 'Scene-file.md' is different from 'scene-file.md'.
 The file name in the config file must exactly match the source file, or else you will get a build error.

-### Preview changes that are in a branch
+### Preview content changes that are in a branch

 If you've created a pull request in the documentation repository, and your content changes are in the branch that the help is built from (usually, master), you can view changes at [precog.mapzen.com/mapzen/documentation/](precog.mapzen.com/mapzen/documentation/).

-If the content changes are in a different branch, you need to make temporary changes to the build process.
+If the content changes are in a different branch, you need to make temporary changes to the build process to locate your branch.

 1. Create a branch in the `documentation` repository.
 1. Open the Makefile
 2. In another tab, open the latest commit on the branch you're working on in the particular project repository
 3. Copy the full commit ID
-4. In the Makefile, edit the URL and replace the phrase (typically 'master') before .tar.gz with the commit ID, for example:
+4. In the Makefile, edit the URL and replace the phrase (typically, 'master') before .tar.gz with the commit ID, for example:

 `EXTRACTS = https://github.com/mapzen/metro-extracts/archive/master.tar.gz --> EXTRACTS = https://github.com/mapzen/metro-extracts/archive/2d3ef32e1a6fc51be6908968e32902a04a016dee.tar.gz`